 The Refusal of Time is an evocative meditation on the nature of time.
 With allusions to Einstein's theory of relativity, to space travel, Plato's Cave and silent movies, William Kentridge has created a touching and imaginative narrative on how we comprehend time.
-Can we ever truly understand the passing of time in a world in a state of constant flux?
+Can we ever truly understand the passing of time in a world in state of constant flux?

 Music and soundscape: Philip Miller